 An ASHP installation starts with a detailed room by room heat loss survey, a hot water demand survey and a quote that includes the hydronic design with low flow temperature (<45C) emitters, pipework flow rates, cylinder heat loss per day, fan noise level & electrical diversity calculation.
 This level of detailed design will maximise the heat pump’s efficiency and so minimise running costs.
 Your installer can then order the exact equipment to fit your home.

 During the installation a team will fix the main heat pump unit outside your home.
 It takes air in at the back and blows it out of the front, so it needs clear space around it.
 Typically this is 300mm at the back and 1m at the front and sides.
 It will also need a condensation drip line fitted to a soakaway, as the heat pump drops moisture out of the air, as a by-product of extracting heat from it.
-A system of insulated pipework will then be installed to connect the heat pump to a hot water cylinder and to radiators or underfloor heating.
-Some radiators in the home will usually be upgraded, in order for the heat pump to work efficiently.
+A system of insulated pipework will then be installed along and through the wall to connect the heat pump to a hot water cylinder and to radiators or underfloor heating.
+Some of the radiators in the home will usually be upgraded, in order for the heat pump to work most efficiently.

 For hot water, the delta T of the water heating the tank should be minimised.